One City Block, 150 Years of Stories

 Before Boise City Hall was constructed in its present location, this city block was host to a truly eclectic mix of businesses, living quarters, dark alleys, scandals, and Wild West characters.
 The public art installation, “Four Stories”, inspired by these distant narratives and lost buildings, gives present-day citizens a glimpse into their city’s past along with a deeper understanding of what lies beneath our modern downtown.

 The shape and configuration of City Hall’s running-bond brick wall is the foundation of the piece, both literally and conceptually, and provides the backdrop on which the dimensional piece casts dynamic shadow patterns.
-Undulating stainless steel frames propel shadow-casting and colored plates containing clues to the historical narratives that the construction of City Hall in 1976 was supposed to bury.
+Undulating brick-shaped frames propel shadow-casting and colored plates containing clues to the historical narratives that the construction of City Hall in 1976 was supposed to bury.

 "Four Stories" at Boise City Hall